 Usually when you go to see your doctor he measures your height.
 Hopefully he won't get this confused with your "worms, corruption, maggot infested carcass, your refuse or your remains".

 Ezekiel 32:5 - Here God compares Pharoah king of Egypt to a whale in the seas, whom He will cast forth upon the open field and cause the fowls of heaven to be filled with his flesh.
 In 32:5 The Hebrew texts as well as the King James Bible say: "I will lay thy flesh upon the mountains, and fill the valleys with thy HEIGHT."

-The Hebrew word here is "height" and it comes from the verb "to lift up, to be lofty, be exalted, to be high."
-So read not only the King James Bible but also Coverdale, Bishops' Bible, the Geneva Bible, the RV, ASV, Green's MKJV, Diodati, Spanish Reina Valera 1909, Hebrew Names Bible, World English Bible and the Third Millenium Bible.
+The Hebrew word here is "HEIGHT" and it comes from the verb "to lift up, to be lofty, be exalted, to be high."
+So read not only the King James Bible but also Coverdale, Bishops' Bible, the Geneva Bible, the RV, ASV, The Ancient Hebrew Bible 1907, Green's MKJV, Diodati, Spanish Reina Valera 1909, Hebrew Names Bible 2014, World English Bible and the Third Millennium Bible.